Rexyyj/fipy-project/README.md

 # fipy-project
 This is a course project for course "Innovative wireless platforms for the internet of things" in Politecnico di Torino.
+The main target is to study and use FiPy development board to design IoT applications.